Mahuel18/Mahuel/README.md

 👋 Greetings!
-I'm Emanuel Lopez, a seasoned Full-stack Developer based in the Dominican Republic, boasting 4 years of hands-on expertise.
+I'm Emanuel Lopez, a seasoned Full-stack Developer based in the Dominican Republic.

 🚀 I specialize in transforming intricate problems into seamless and sophisticated interface designs, combining both functionality and aesthetic appeal.